PROPOSED ENERGY PROJECTS

 The figure shows the general process for a project moving through the competitive bidding framework.
 It is important to note that the PUC approves both the utilities’ request for proposals (RFP), the guiding document for project selection, as well as the individual project PPAs.
 Projects that do not go through formal competitive bids generally start the process at step four.

-The PUC docket process is in open forum that allows for public comment at any time in the proceeding.
-In addition, each project must obtain the requisite federal, state, and county permits and approvals, many of which offer opportunity for public comment.
+The PUC docket process is an open forum that allows for public comment at any time in the proceeding.
+In addition, each project must obtain the requisite federal, state, and county permits and approvals, many of which offer the opportunity for public comment.
 HSEO’s Hawai‘i Statewide Energy Projects Directory and Hawaiian Electric’s Renewable Project Status Board provide additional information on these projects and other utility-scale projects now under development or construction, approved by the PUC, or awaiting PUC approval.

 PROPOSED PROJECTS AND UPCOMING RFPS